mlueckel/PlanTUS/README.md

-## 5. Use PlanTUS outputs with acoustic simulation software
+## 5. Use PlanTUS outputs for acoustic simulations and neuronavigation

 PlanTUS outputs several files for further use with different…